clintwilson/servercert/docs/BR.md

    2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
    3. All documentation relating to the verification, issuance, and revocation of certificate requests and Certificates;
    4. Approval and rejection of certificate requests;
-   5. Issuance of Certificates; and
+   5. Issuance of Certificates;
-   6. Generation of Certificate Revocation Lists and OCSP entries.
+   6. Generation of Certificate Revocation Lists; and
+   7. Signing of OCSP Responses (as described in 4.9 and 4.10).

 3. Security events, including:
    1. Successful and unsuccessful PKI system access attempts;